magento/devdocs/src/cloud/docker/docker-containers-cli.md

 | mftf-command | deploy | Used to run MFTF command for testing
 | run-cron | cron | Used to run cron jobs

-To explore what any of the commands are doing, review the scripts in the [Magento Cloud Docker GitHub repository][scripts].
+To understand the processing for each command, review the scripts in the [Magento Cloud Docker GitHub repository][scripts].

 ## Build container